 Fallen cone microhabitat

 The roadside pines here had dropped so many cones that before I knew it I'd tapped 111 of them.
-I collected 28 spiders and 5 species, including a male specimen of a very rare, undescribed jumping spider from the genus Habronattus (Salticidae), found only once previously in Washington.
+I collected 28 spiders and 5 species.
+Among them was a male specimen of a very rare, undescribed jumping spider from the genus Habronattus (Salticidae), found only once previously in Washington.
 Present also was another state rarity, Meioneta cf. delphina (Linyphiidae).
 In contrast to these rarities, the "pine cone spider" Euryopis formosa (Theridiidae) made up a full half of the sample.